sungwoncho/editer/README.md

 as a new line
 * insert a string before/after nth match of a regex in a multiline string optionally as a new line
+* remove a string from a multiline string before/after a regex matches, optionally from the same line and/or multiple times.

 ## Installation